 The Crusade of Frederick Barbarossa: The History of the Expedition of the Emperor Frederick and Related Texts translated by G. A. Loud.
 The first English translation of the main contemporary accounts of the Third Crusade and death of the German Frederick I Barbarossa (ruled 1152-90).

 The Siege of Acre, 1189-1191 by John D. Hosler.
 Saladin, Richard the Lionheart, and the battle that decided the Third Crusade.

 Saladin by Anne-Marie Eddé translated by Jane Marie Todd.
 Biography that presents a view of the Crusades from an Arab perspective.

 Saladin: The Sultan and His Times, 1138-1193 by Hannes Möhring, translated by David S. Bachrach.
-Follows the sultan's life from the rise of the Crusader states through the Third Crusade, and examines the unique legacy of his rule in the Middle East and beyond.
+Follows the sultan's life from the rise of the Crusader states through the Third Crusade, and examines the legacy of his rule.

 Saladin and the Saracens Armies of the Middle East, 1100-1300 by David Nicolle.
 About the weapons and armor of Saladin's warriors.